form-js/forms.js/docs/v1/licensing.md

 Non premium bundle released under MIT license.
 This license permits a wide range of use, including free use in commercial projects, assuming all copyright headers are preserved.
 [Read the license terms](https://opensource.org/license/mit/)

+## @formsjs/vue

+Non premium bundle released under MIT license.
+This license permits a wide range of use, including free use in commercial projects, assuming all copyright headers are preserved.
+[Read the license terms](https://opensource.org/license/mit/)

 ## Premium packages

 Premium packages licensing depends on the type of use: